Using quantum key distribution for cryptographic purposes: a survey: Introduction

 \section{Introduction}

-During recent years quantum cryptography has been the object of a strong activity and rapid progress \cite{GisinRevModPhys, LutkQC}, and it is now extending its activity into pre-competitive research \cite{Secoqc} and into commercial products \cite{ MagiQ}.
-Nevertheless, the fact that Quantum Key Distribution (QKD) could be an interesting cryptographic primitive is often considered with scepticism by classical cryptographers \cite{WhyQC}.
-Analysing the cryptographic implications of Quantum Key Distribution is indeed a complex task.
-It requires a combination of knowledge that usually belongs to separate academic communities, ranging from classical cryptography to the foundations of quantum mechanics and network security.
-Based on a thorough consultation and discussion among the participants of the European project {\sc SECOQC} \cite{Secoqc}, this paper presents arguments showing that QKD can indeed be useful in cryptography, in addition to the scientifically well-established classical cryptographic primitives.
-We also believe that very fruitful research, involving the classical cryptography community and the QKD community, could emerge in the future years and try to sketch what may be the next challenges in this direction.
+In recent years quantum cryptography has been the subject of strong activity and rapid progress \cite{GisinRevModPhys, LutkQC, ScaraniRMP}, and it is now extending its activity to pre-competitive research \cite{Secoqc} and to commercial products \cite{ qkdstartups}.
+Nevertheless, the fact that quantum key distribution (QKD) can play a useful role in practical cryptography is sometimes considered with skepticism \cite{WhyQC, Sh03, Sh07, Sh08} and cannot therefore been taken for granted.
+Analysing the practical cryptographic implications of QKD is indeed a complex task that requires a combination of knowledge that usually belongs to separate academic communities, ranging from classical cryptography to the foundations of quantum mechanics and network security.
+Little work has so far been published on this issue, although \cite{VABook} may be considered as a pioneering contribution on that matter.
+This review article tries to identify in which contexts QKD can be useful, in addition to the scientifically well-established classical cryptographic primitives.

-Here we argue that QKD is a cryptographic primitive that can be used for different purposes, of increasing complexity.
-We will distinguish three levels of complexity, reflecting the first three layers of the OSI network model. \begin{itemize} \item The first level is Key Establishment between two users (physical layer cryptographic primitive). \item The second level is two-user Secure Payload Transmission built on top of a Key Establishment scheme (link layer cryptographic primitive). \item The third level is Key Distribution over a global network composed of multiple users (network layer cryptographic primitive). \end{itemize}